Kensington (Vic.)

 AreaSearch assessment of residential development activity positions Kensington among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, Kensington has recorded approximately 234 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,170 homes were approved, with a further 446 approved in FY-26 as of now.
-On average, 0.1 people have moved to the area per dwelling built over these years, indicating that new supply is keeping pace with or exceeding demand.
+AreaSearch analysis of ABS building approval numbers in Kensington shows around 234 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, approximately 1,170 homes were approved, with a further 446 approved so far in FY-26.
+This results in an average of only 0.1 people moving to the area for each dwelling built over these years, indicating that new supply is keeping pace with or exceeding demand.

-The average construction value of new homes is $300,000, consistent with regional patterns.
-In FY-26, $77.0 million in commercial approvals have been registered, suggesting strong commercial development momentum.
+The average construction cost value of new homes is $300,000, consistent with regional patterns.
+In FY-26, $77.0 million in commercial approvals have been registered, reflecting strong commercial development momentum.
 Compared to Greater Melbourne, Kensington has 55.0% more development activity per person, offering buyers greater choice.
 However, development activity has moderated in recent periods.
-This activity is well above the national average, reflecting strong developer confidence in the area.
-All new construction since FY-21 has been medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This marks a significant shift from the current housing mix, which is 17.0% houses.
+Nationally, Kensington's activity is well above average, indicating strong developer confidence in the area.
+All new construction consists of medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This marks a significant change from the current housing mix, which is currently 17.0% houses.

-Kensington reflects a developing area with approximately 63 people per approval.
-According to AreaSearch's latest quarterly estimate, Kensington is projected to add 2,379 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+Kensington reflects a developing area with around 63 people per approval.
+Future projections estimate Kensington adding 2,378 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development